 Currently all of the party’s elected officials around the country are serving in local offices.
-All the CP-Ga's campaigns where ballot access and incumbent recalls are achievable efforts include local party building and political action.
-With our 2016 Presidential campaign we are concentrating on winning hearts and minds, building our base of support, and preparing to win small battles over the next four years in our communities!
+Here's the long game: our presidential campaign attracts voters, building our base of support.
+This positions us to win battles over the next four years in our communities!

 With a vision of victory,